hiveot/hiveot.github.io/index.md

 The service name of the STG follows the WoT Service Discovery naming.
 Tenatively "_directory._sub._wot".
 The type in the TXT record of the service instance is "Directory".

-Secured Thing discovery works via the Gateway that acts as an intermediary, as a Directory Service or both.
+Secured Thing discovery works via the Secured Gateway that provides the WoT Directory Service.

 ### Manual Discovery

-Secured Things that do not support mDNS but do have a configuration file or utility can be linked to the gateway using the gateway hostname or IP address.
+Secured Things that do not support mDNS but do have a configuration file or utility, can be linked to the gateway using the Secured Gateway hostname or IP address.

 ### Unsecured Things